MicPec/Sedes/README.md

 1. **Load Data**: Click the "📂" button in the sidebar to load a CSV file
 2. **Add Operations**: Use the sidebar buttons to add filters, aggregations, or data cleaning operations
-3. **Add Visualizations**: Create charts and text components in the EDA tab
+3. **Add Components**: Create charts, text components, and data info displays in the EDA tab
 4. **View Data**: Explore your data in the Data Preview tab
+5. **Manage State**: Save your work, load previous sessions, or generate Jupyter notebooks

 ## Project Structure